gnif/LookingGlass/doc/overview.rst

 Application, B7 is the last recommended release.
 Use the matching B7 client, Host Application and B7 documentation together; do not mix B7 components with current releases.

+Download the complete B7 release from https://looking-glass.io/downloads and see the :ref:`legacy_host` section.